ryan2x/loglinear/README.md

 small ones, during gradient computations, so that's all been cleaned up.
 We now have a means of really using loglinear in practice for real modelling challenges.

+# What's new in v1.2.2: Adding cloning and simple equality optimization constraints

+You can now use model.cloneModel() to get a clean copy of the graphical model.
+You can also use optimizer.addSparseConstraint(int component, int index, double value) to hold the weight vector's component 'component' fixed with 'index=value'.
+Analogously, you can use optimizer.addDenseConstraint(int component, double[] arr) to hold the weight vector's component 'component' fixed with dense value 'arr'.

 # Coming up in v1.3: Distributed Learning

 Distributed optimization for learning!
 Since the raw gradient computation is unlikely to get much faster after all this